stmapman7/stmapman7/README.md

 <h1 align="center">Hi everyone 👋, I'm Ben</h1>
-<h3 align="center">I'm devoted to learn Web/software technologies and helping others develop optimal solutions.</h3>
+<h3 align="center">I'm devoted to learning Web/software technologies and helping others develop optimal solutions.</h3>

-- 🔭 I’m currently working on [Matt Knits](https://www.mattknits.com/), a small business website built since 2007 for a young autistic individual who loves to knit.
+- 🔭 I’m currently working on [Matt Knits](https://www.mattknits.com/), a small business website that has been in operation since 2007 for a young autistic individual who loves to knit.

 - 🌱 I’m currently learning many programming languages, but specifically **Python and JavaScript** and front-end frameworks including **Bootstrap, React, and Cypress**.